thechrisroberts/multi-slider/readme.txt

 2. There are various options available for defining a slider, including multiple transitions.

 == Changelog ==

+= 1.1.5 =
+* Fixed an issue when using the slider widget

+= 1.1.4 =
+* Improved data validation
+* Improved cross-browser presenting of flash data

+= 1.1.2 =
+* Fixed missing file glitch

+= 1.1.1 =
+* Added new Flash field to allow slides to be flash objects.

+= 1.1.0 =
+* mslider is now a static object

 = 1.0.1 =
 * Addresses an issue with file path